baccrie/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 ###	101-print_number.c
 A  function that prints an integer.

-his repository contains my clanguage projects at Alx Holberton School of software Engineering. no part of this project should be reproduced or copied without prior knowledge of the rightful owner
+This repository contains my clanguage projects at Alx Holberton School of software Engineering. no part of this project should be reproduced or copied without prior knowledge of the rightful owner

 copyright baccrie  © 2022 alx Africa